gloveboxes/OpenAI-Whisper-Transcriber-Sample/docs/docs/10-Introduction.md

 OpenAI Whisper is a speech-to-text transcription library that uses the [OpenAI Whisper](https://openai.com/research/whisper) models.

 The whisper model is available as a cloud [Speech to text API](https://platform.openai.com/docs/guides/speech-to-text) from OpenAI or you can run the Whisper model locally.
-This sample demonstrates how to run the Whisper model locally.

-Welcome to the OpenAI Whisper Transcriber Sample.
-This sample demonstrates how to use the [openai-whisper](https://pypi.org/project/openai-whisper/) library to transcribe audio files.
+This sample demonstrates how to run the Whisper model locally with the [openai-whisper](https://pypi.org/project/openai-whisper/) library to transcribe audio files.

-Follow the deployment and run instructions in the right-hand navigation panel to deploy the sample.

 ## What is OpenAI Whisper?